danjohnson3141/Jekyll-Test/events/DELETE-event_user_schedules-id.md

 <!-- --- title: DELETE /event_user_schedules/:id -->

-Removes the event user schedule record from the database.
+Removes **one** one event_user_schedule record from the database.
+The active user is only able to remove records for which they are the creator.

 =
 ####Authentication: